 7 Best 5 Person Tents

-- Browning Big Horn Tent
+Editor’s Choice – Browning Big Horn Tent

-Editor’s Choice – Mountain Smith Conifer 5+
+Runner-Up – Mountain Smith Conifer 5+

 Mountain Smith is based in Golden, Colorado, which is situated in the foothills of the Rocky Mountains.
-They forge equipment that’s meant to last a lifetime so you can focus on what really matters: the adventure.
-We’ve selected this Mountain Smith Conifer 5+ as our Editor’s Choice for best 5 person tents because of its interesting layout, lifetime warranty, and heavy duty waterproofing.
+We know that nothing puts equipment to the test like the rugged alpine landscape in Colorado, and this tent excelled in all our tested categories.
+This Mountain Smith Conifer 5+ is one of the best 5 person tents because of its interesting layout, lifetime warranty, and heavy duty waterproofing.

-Mountain Smith offers a ‘Forged for Life’ lifetime warranty, so if anything they make fails in any way, they’ll either replace or repair it.
-For your entire life.
-As for the generous waterproofing, this Conifer offers a 2000mm PU coating on the fly and a 5000mm PU coating on the tent floor, both of which are substantially higher ratings than the minimum 1000-1200mm waterproofing.
-Combine this with several guyout points and the Conifer is one of the most weather resistant tents on this list.
+As for the generous waterproofing, this Conifer offers a 2000mm PU coating on the fly and a 5000mm PU coating on the tent floor, both of which are substantially higher ratings than our minimum requirements.
+Combine this with several guyout points and the Conifer is one of the most weather and water resistant tents on this list.

 We also appreciate the large vestibule space, which is enough room for dirty gear storage or even a couple of camping chairs and a small table for a game of cards.
 There’s two doors, one on either end of the tent.
 One is larger and offers the oversized vestibule, while the other is smaller with a minimal amount of vestibule space.